More Coming soon.

 It is straightforward to change the SDK version (you could put that in a variable).
 This makes it easier to compile from the command line or a Makefile, rather than mucking around with XCode projects..

-- New (02/05/13) inject: A simple (but darn useful) dylib injector for OS X x86_64.
-PoC code.
+- inject: A simple (but darn useful) dylib injector for OS X x86_64 And now (6/1/15) with ARM64 .
+PoC code - Not meant to be stable, so people don't accuse me of spreading malware techniques.
 If you need an industrial grade version, drop me a line

 - bat: A simple battery statistics reader, using IOKit's IOPowerSource.
 Compiles neatly on iOS and OS X. Used in my Process Explorer